Thursday, 9 September 2021

 The above hasn't been my way and it never will be.
 Teaching well is important to me and I don't compromise with it.

 But as I said earlier, if you choose to be idealistic, do so with full awareness of what you are getting into.
 Don't moan and groan that the world isn't all ok.
 It isn't.
 That's the plain fact of the matter.
 Accept it.
 Maybe things will be better some day.
 I would like to see that change too.
 Maybe some of us will bring about changes when it's our turn.
+Or maybe we'll get lucky and students and their parents will wake up and demand change.
 But things are exactly what they are today.
 Accept and move forward.

 I emphasize again: You need not take any of the above on face value.
 By all means discuss these matters with people you trust, make your own observations, and arrive at your own conclusions.
 I would respect that totally.